 - Minimal space is needed for cable routing or service loops because the single cable, single connector pigtail (select models) exits the brushless dc electric motor tangentially (rather than perpendicularly) in a recessed groove.
 This further improves the Hudson’s effective power to size ratio.

 - Hudson servo motors use standard quadrature encoder feedback and 120-degree commutation sensors, meaning you can use them with virtually every make and model of brushless servo drive.
 You aren’t locked into using one vendor’s drive because of a proprietary feedback device.

 - The Hudson’s brushless motor design eliminates the arcing, electrical noise, and carbon dust problems associated with brush motors.
 This makes them ideal in applications that are noise or dust sensitive.

 Hudson’s integrated, low-profile encoder takes less than half the space of the typical feedback device

-Hudson’s unique, tangential-exit pigtail eliminates the large clearance required for the connectors on most motors
+Hudson’s unique, tangential-exit pigtail (select models) eliminates the large clearance required for the connectors on most motors

 Rugged and Reliable

 Brushless servo motors are inherently more reliable than brush-type motors because: 1) they don’t have brushes to wear out or burn up at high power output, 2) the location of their windings allows easier heat dissipation, so the windings stay cooler for any given power output, and 3) the only moving parts in contact with each other are within the bearings.
 Even with these important reliability features, some brushless servo motors are more reliable than others: